pgtipping/Synthalyst/memory-bank/progress.md

 ## Next Priorities

-1. Fix API tests with "Request is not defined" error
+1. Fix remaining API tests with "Request is not defined" error

-   - Investigate NextRequest import issue
+   - Apply the same pattern used in Interview Questions API tests
-   - Update test setup for API routes
+   - Update test setup for other API routes
-   - Fix mock implementation for NextRequest
+   - Fix mock implementation for other API dependencies

 2. Complete JD Developer enhancements